-Update: For a limited time, the Southwest Airlines Rapid Rewards® Premier Credit Card is again offering a 50,000 point bonus for new card members.
-Check out details here.
+Update: For a limited time, the Southwest Rapid Rewards Premier Credit Card is again offering up to a 60,000 point bonus for new card members.

-With the Southwest Airlines Rapid Rewards® Premier Credit Card, you’ll earn two points per $1 spent at Southwest Airlines and on certain partner hotel and car rental purchases.
+With the Southwest Rapid Rewards Premier Credit Card, you’ll earn two points per $1 spent at Southwest Airlines and on certain partner hotel and car rental purchases.
 Rapid Rewards hotel partners include Best Western, Choice Hotels, Mlife, and Starwood Preferred Guest.
 Rental car partners include Alamo, Budget, and Payless.
 You can also get double points on purchases from SuperShuttle ExecuCar, from certain retailers, and even from some energy companies.
-You can get the full list of Rapid Rewards partners here.

 On all other purchases, you’ll earn 1 point per $1 spent.

 What about the bonus offer?
-Right now, when you spend $2,000 on purchases within three months of opening your card account, you’ll earn 50,000 bonus points.
+Right now, when you spend $1,000 on purchases within three months of opening your card account, you’ll earn 40,000 bonus points.
+Yet another 20,000 bonus points are yours if you can spend $12,000 within the first year.
 You’ll also earn 6,000 bonus points after your Cardmember Anniversary.

 To redeem Rapid Rewards points, you can purchase Southwest Airlines tickets for an average redemption rate of 1 cent per point.
 You can also redeem points for additional items like hotel stays, gift cards, and experiential events.
 However, you’ll get the most value for your points when you redeem them for a plane ticket from Southwest.

-Recapping the rewards: If you earn both bonuses during your first year of membership, that’s 31,000 points, which is worth about $310 in airfare.
-With some of Southwest’s low prices, that could net you a round-trip domestic ticket.
+Recapping the rewards: If you earn all three bonuses during your first year of membership, that’s 66,000 points.
+With some of Southwest’s low prices, that could net you FOUR round-trip domestic tickets.
 And, that doesn’t include any spending you do with the card during that first year.

 One of the biggest benefits to the Rapid Rewards program is that it offers unlimited seats with no blackouts.
 If the flight has seats available, you can book a ticket (or tickets) with your rewards.
 Plus, your points don’t expire so long as you have activity on your account within the past two years.